Cross-Sectional Sector Momentum Rotation Strategy

 Parameter Justification

-• Stop-loss = 8%: Sector ETFs are broadly diversified instruments — intra-month moves exceeding 8% are rare under normal market conditions and typically signal a structural shift in that sector rather than noise.
+• Stop-loss = 8%: Sector ETFs are broadly diversified instruments, where intra-month moves exceeding 8% are rare under normal market conditions and typically signal a structural shift in that sector rather than noise.
 A loss of this magnitude indicates the momentum thesis for that leg has broken down and continued holding is not justified.

-• Monthly hold: Cross-sectional momentum is documented to persist over 1–12 month horizons.
-Monthly rebalancing captures the signal while keeping transaction costs reasonable.
+• Monthly hold: Cross-sectional momentum is documented to persist over 1–12 month horizons in research and academia.
+Monthly rebalancing captures the signal while keeping transaction costs reasonable and makes it easy and stable.

 • Exit at close on stop-loss day: Because we use daily (not intraday) data, we conservatively assume the stop-loss fills at the closing price on the breach day.
 This slightly overstates the loss versus an intraday trigger, which is the correct conservative assumption.